fernandonogueira/Ox/docs/actions.rst

 =======

 An Ox migration is composed of one or more actions.
-The types of actions are described in this page.
+The types of actions are described on this page.

 OxAction
 --------

 All actions should be created using the OxAction class.
-This class also have a ``setCollection`` method that all actions will use to know which collection will be modified.
+This class also has a mandatory ``setCollection`` method.

 Create Index
 ------------

-Action used to create a new index or to ensure that the index is created.
+This action is used to create a new index or to ensure that the index is created.

 Example: